flogy/emotion-tailwind-preflight/README.md

 The TailwindCSS base styles are an opinionated set of CSS styles to smooth over cross-browser inconsistencies.
 They for example remove all default margins.
 Check out the [TailwindCSS documentation](https://tailwindcss.com/docs/preflight/) to see all detailed configurations.

+## Development

+### Gitpod

+This repository supports the online IDE [Gitpod](https://gitpod.io/).

+### Migrate to the latest Tailwind CSS base styles

+Running `npm run update` will update to the latest Tailwind CSS version and copy the base styles to the `./src/index.js` file.

+After that, a new build can be created using `npm run build` and released.

 ## License

 The [MIT License](LICENSE)